Tenza/configurations/Vodafone-VLANs/README.md

 * Advanced Settings → LAN → IPTV
 * Select ISP Profile: Manual
 * Internet: VID 100 | PRIO 0

 You should now have internet access on your Asus.

 We are going to need SSH access to the router, because the settings that we are about to apply cannot be done through the web-interface, just like the original firmware so:
-* Advanced Settings → Administration →System
+* Advanced Settings → Administration → System
 * Enable JFFS custom scripts and configs: Yes
 * Enable SSH: Yes
 * Reboot the router